ky-is/mixrss/README.md

 # mixrss

 Create, remix, and play [JSON Feed](https://jsonfeed.org) RSS playlists.
 It's a collaborative way to share and discover songs.
-Currently supports YouTube playback.
+Supports importing and playing songs from YouTube and SoundCloud.

 ## Development